mfem/web/src/annotated/ex6.md

 #### Adaptive Mesh Refinement loop

-The main AMR loop (in [lines 185–275](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L185–275)).
-The process can be summarized as several steps.
+[Lines 185–275](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L185–275) comprise the main AMR loop.
+The process can be summarized as a sequence of several steps.

+**Iteration start & logging**

-1. Iteration start & logging  ([lines 185-189](https://github.com/mfem/mfem/blob/master/examples/ex6.cpp#L185–189)).
-This begins a new AMR iteration, retrieve the current number of true DoFs (cdofs) and print iteration index and DoF count.
+This begins a new AMR iteration, retrieving the current number of true DoFs (cdofs) and printing the iteration index and DoF count.
 ```c++
 for (int it = 0; ; it++)
 {